 Policy: Project management

 - Upon approval of the Business Case a Project Sponsor and Project Manager must be allocated to the Project.
-See roles and responsibilities detailed in the Project management definitions guideline.
+See roles and responsibilities detailed in the Project management glossary.

 - All Information and Communications Technology (ICT) projects must be submitted to the University Information Communications Technology Committee (UICT) in order to gain funding approval.